lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Elixir and Erlang have an unusual ability to absorb work that is usually handled by external services.
 Caching, queues, workers, publish-subscribe messaging, clustering can all be handled in the application.
 Generally we don't need Redis or Nginx.

 Heck, Erlang ships with a full-fledged distributed database that is very capable.
-We still moatly use Postgres though.
+We still mostly use Postgres though.

-Phoenix LiveView continues that by taking a big bite out if the web frontend.
+Phoenix LiveView continues that by taking a big bite out of the web frontend.
 Suddenly whole categories of apps can be self-contained without making any UX trade-offs.

 You application can perform multiple tasks without them disrupting each other.
 Your application is a whole system.
 ## A Future built four decades ago